Skip to content

 /**

-* By default, a cache key will be generated from the request options.
+* The key passed to `useAsyncData`.
+By default, will be generated from the request options.

 * @default undefined